peterdjlee/100-days-of-coding/README.md

 # Interview Prep
 A collection of materials I've practiced or solved to strengthen my data structures and algorithms knowledge.
+(Missing a number of problems I've solved using websites)

 ## Data Structure / Algorithm:
 1. Hashmap